File a Complaint

 Applicants for accreditation or approval (initial applicant), accredited agencies (agency) and approved persons (person), or other IAAME stakeholders may submit a written complaint to IAAME related to IAAME’s provision of accreditation and approval, and oversight and monitoring services (accrediting entity services).
 Pursuant to 22 CFR Part 96.71(e), IAAME does not take action to discourage or retaliate against an individual for making a complaint, expressing a grievance, questioning the conduct of, or expressing an opinion about the performance of IAAME.

 IAAME encourages individuals to discuss concerns related to IAAME’s provision of accrediting entity services with the staff member and/or supervisor of the staff member(s) involved prior to filing a written complaint.
-If this action does not result in a satisfactory resolution, the individual may submit a complaint in writing to the President/CEO, including the name and contact information of the complainant, a description of the complaint, and any supporting evidence.
-Written complaints are submitted through the IAAME website www.iaame.net, via the Contact page.
-Complainants may also file a grievance if they are not satisfied with the response to the complaint.
+If this action does not result in a satisfactory resolution, the individual may submit a complaint in writing to the Interim Executive Director, including the name and contact information of the complainant, a description of the complaint, and any supporting evidence.
+Written complaints are to be submitted via email to Contact@iaame.net.
+Complainants may also file a grievance if they are not satisfied with the response to the complaint as outline in the procedure below.

 Procedure

-1) Within ten (10) business days of receipt of the written complaint, the President/CEO, or designee, completes an initial review to ensure the complaint is related to IAAME’s provision of accrediting entity services.
+1) Within ten (10) business days of receipt of the written complaint, the Interim Executive Director, or designee, completes an initial review to ensure the complaint is related to IAAME’s provision of accrediting entity services.

-a) If the complaint is not applicable, the President/CEO, or designee, screens out the complaint and notifies the complainant via email that the complaint will not be accepted for review. b) If the complaint is applicable, the President/CEO, or designee, contacts the complainant to acknowledge receipt and to collect any additional evidence determined to be needed.
+a) If the complaint is not applicable, the Interim Executive Director, or designee, screens out the complaint and notifies the complainant via email that the complaint will not be accepted for review. b) If the complaint is applicable, the Interim Executive Director, or designee, contacts the complainant to acknowledge receipt and to collect any additional evidence determined to be needed.